ShovitDutta/Cosmic.ts/README.md

 ---

+## 📖 Documentation

+The comprehensive documentation for Cosmic.ts is **coming soon!**

+We're diligently working to provide detailed guides, API references, and examples to help you get the most out of this framework.
+Stay tuned for updates!

+---

 ## ⚙️ Example Configuration

 Below is an example configuration file that demonstrates how to set up your projects and clusters within Cosmic.ts.
 This file can be used as a starting point for your own `cosmic.yaml` configuration.